We aim at correcting crossbites, this is where the top teeth are inside the bottom teeth.

 Did you know that there are benefits to correcting teeth and misaligned jaws while the teeth are still developing?
 It is recommended that children have an orthodontic evaluation by age 7.
-Though treatment may not be needed now, early intervention allows for dentists to monitor your child’s teeth as they grow.
+Though treatment may not be needed now, early intervention allows dentists to monitor your child’s teeth as they grow.
 This way, we can ensure timely detection of any orthodontic issues.

-Early detection of issues allows more efficient and effective treatment.
+Early detection of issues allows for more efficient and effective treatment.
 Your child’s first adult molars begin to erupt around age 7.
 These molars establish the back of the bite and proper alignment for the teeth.

 Issues that can be determined early on

 By screening at an early age, we can watch for potential issues as your child’s teeth develop.
 Some of these orthodontic issues may include:

 - Overbite – top teeth sit substantially farther forward than bottom teeth when teeth are closed

 - Underbite – bottom teeth sit farther forward than top teeth when teeth are closed

 - Open bite – front teeth do not come together when back teeth are closed